Moreel Triptych: Commission

 The family of Willem Moreel are known to have lived in Bruges since the 13th century.
-Willem inherited land and a title lord of Oostcleyhem from his father.
-During his career he was twice appointed both alderman and burgomaster of the city, as well as its bailiff and later its treasurer.
-He was named as one of the fortieth riches men in the city in a 1490 tax list.
+Willem inherited land and the title "lord of Oostcleyhem" from his father.
+During his career, he was twice appointed both alderman and burgomaster of the city, as well as its bailiff and later its treasurer.
+He was named one of the forty richest men in the city in a 1490 tax list.
 The couple has eighteen children.
 Memling earlier portrayed the couple in 1482, with a pair of panel portraits now in the Royal Museums of Fine Arts of Belgium.

 Saint James's Church was his family's burial ground and was founded in the 12th century.
 It underwent a major reconstruction in the late 15th century, which Willem Moreel partly financed along with members of the prominent Portinari, Gros and Moor families.
-The couple intended to be buried with the church building, in a chapel they had paid for and dedicated to saints Gills and Maurus, with space left before the altar as burial space for two people.
+The couple intended to be buried in the church building, in a chapel they had paid for and dedicated to saints Gills and Maurus, with space left before the altar as burial space for two people.
 To the same end, they commissioned the triptych from Memling, then a highly prominent, prestigious and sought-after painter, to be placed on the chapel altar, and only interred in the chapel in 1504, at the request of their son John.
 Barbara died in 1499, he followed in 1501.

 The Moreels did not at first get their wishes as to their burial places.
 Their standing and political security was hampered by the struggles after the deaths of Charles the Bold in 1477 and Mary of Burgundy in 1482 and the struggle with Maximilian of Austria.
-Willem was a prominent adversary of Maximilian, and was imprisoned in October 1481 for six months.
-On their deaths, were each buried on exterior church grounds.
+Willem was a prominent adversary of Maximilian and was imprisoned in October 1481 for six months.
+On their deaths, they were each buried on exterior church grounds.
 They were not moved to their intended resting places in front of the chapel altar until 1504.

 Interior

-The inner panels share a continuous overcast skyline and broad landscape, which contains two city-scapes, cottages and a meadow with a variety of trees animals and wild strawberries, daisies, daffodils and other recognisable flowers and plants.
+The inner panels share a continuous overcast skyline and broad landscape, which contains two city-scapes, cottages and a meadow with a variety of trees, animals and wild strawberries, daisies, daffodils and other recognisable flowers and plants.
 Adding to the sense of harmony, both wing panels are identically composed, excepting the number of children.
 Sixteen of the couple's eighteen children are shown in total.
 However, some of the figures are later additions, painted over the first layers of oil and pigment.

-The figures were identified in the mid 19th century by James H. Weale through their facial characteristics and extant established portraits, through the commonality of Christian names from family names to some of the saints, city records, and the examination of headstones in the Saint James graveyard.
+The figures were identified in the mid-19th century by James H. Weale through their facial characteristics and extant established portraits, through the commonality of Christian names from family names to some of the saints, city records, and through the examination of headstones in the Saint James graveyard.

-The inner panels are in relatively good condition for late 15th-century oil paintings, but have suffered some damage and paint loss, and have been depreciated by ill-advised restorations and touch-up work.
+The inner panels are in relatively good condition for late 15th-century oil paintings but have suffered some damage and paint loss and have been depreciated by ill-advised restorations and touch-up work.